 The key to maintaining a high standard of customer service is a detailed customer service process your team can follow.
 In other industries like aviation or medicine, professionals have a checklist.
 Or in other words, processes to follow before they can fly a plane or conduct a medical procedure.
 The same framework applies to manage a high-performing customer service team.

 Simply put, a customer service process is a system of rules and standard operating procedures.
 It ensures customers are responded to and helped in a timely fashion.
-The number one goal of a good customer service process is the customer’s experience is of utmost importance.
+The number one goal of a good customer service process is the customer’s experience.
 If your team works in a call center, there must be a system.
 For example; how fast should customer service reps answer phone calls or when should certain customers escalate to a manager and a script for how to respond to customer requests.

 A common strategy to create a customer service process is using a flowchart.
 This type of diagram is easily understood by customer service reps.
 Once a flowchart has been created, customer service reps should have a place to document.
 For instance; customer meeting notes, customer feedback, and other important information gathered during the customer interaction.
 A standard customer meeting template should be used whether you are interacting with customers over the phone or in person.